-The Company has recorded receivables from vendors in the amount of \$112 and \$363 as of February 28, 2023 and February 28, 2022, respectively.
+The Company has recorded receivables from vendors in the amount of \$1,192 and \$112 as of February 29, 2024 and February 28, 2023, respectively.
 Receivables from vendors primarily represent prepayments on product shipments and product reimbursements.
+At February 29, 2024, the balance in Receivables from Vendors includes a balance due from one of the Company's vendors related to defective product that the vendor has agreed to reimburse the Company for.
+The balance is expected to be collected during Fiscal 2025.